matbesancon/hugo-site/content/authors/admin/_index.md

 & the [Cristal](https://www.cristal.univ-lille.fr/?lang=en) lab,
 in mathematical optimization.

-My thesis focuses on bilevel optimization, robust extensions and pricing for demand response in smart grids.
+My thesis defended in December 2020 focuses on bilevel optimization, robust extensions and pricing for demand response in smart grids.
 Other topics I look at include non-linear optimization & applications in engineering, (non)-linear mixed-integer optimization, and optimization applications in statistics & learning.